 Before performing any electrical or wiring work, turn off the main power to the system.
+All wiring work must be performed strictly in accordance with the wiring diagram located inside the terminal cover of the outdoor unit.

 USE THE RIGHT CABLE